balena-io/balena-cli/doc/cli.markdown

 suppress warning messages

-## env rename &#60;id&#62; &#60;value&#62;
+## env rename ID VALUE

-Use this command to change the value of an application or device environment variable.

-The --device option selects a device instead of an application.
+Change the value of an environment variable for an application or device, as selected by the '--device' option.
+The variable is identified by its database ID, rather than its name.
+The 'balena envs' command can be used to list the variable's ID.

 Service-specific variables are not currently supported.
 The following examples modify variables that apply to all services in an app or device.